Broomberg and Chanarin’s War Primer 2

 As a formal exercise, War Primer 2 might be considered rather slight: But as a reification of Brecht’s imperative to treat images critically, Broomberg and Chanarin’s book is exemplary.
 What Brecht’s work suggests and Broomberg and Chanarin’s compounds, is not that we discredit the role of the photographer in itself, but that we pay it the respect of subjecting it to critique: of keeping it alive, of reanimating it.
 Whilst the range of news media might already have felt comprehensive to consumers in the second world war (the radio, the newsreel, the newspaper) the advent of the Internet, ‘rolling news’ and 24/7 reporting makes the task of treating political imagery sceptically even more important, and even more challenging, today.
 How does one confront such a glut of images, without yielding to compassion fatigue?
 There might at first appear a laziness, or even a political naivety to many of the individual plates in War Primer 2.
 But the work is perhaps more than the sum of its parts.
 It highlights the very need for us political subjects to remain active and vigilant.
 In a sense, to update the War Primer is an impossible task: the dominant visual mechanics of war have changed and sped up to an almost unrecognizable level, and have of course shifted from print to screen-based media.
 But every user of the Internet automatically creates a scrapbook in the form of their ‘user cache’ as they surf the web.
 The process is analogous to images lodging in the short-term memory, soon to disappear.
 War Primer 2 augments Brecht’s project, dramatizing the necessity that we all keep scrapbooks, mental or otherwise, ready to be added to or expanded.
 David Evans theorises that Brecht’s photo-epigrams are ‘poor monuments’, whose very material flimsiness serves as ‘an aid to critical remembering.’
 But the lapidary nature of the texts also have the effect of sealing off the work as a whole, so that the enterprise becomes perhaps more hermetic than Brecht intended, at odds with the scrapbook-like nature of its purpose and design.
 The service Broomberg and Chanarin do to Brecht’s project is one of literal and metaphorical reopening.
 The imperative suggested by War Primer 2 is that we remain aware of the scrapbooks we are all creating, both consciously and unconsciously, and that we keep them open, ever ready for adjustment.
 Brecht’s techniques suggest ways of picking apart images that are complemented by such theoretical strategies as those employed by conceptual artists and by post-structuralist writers like Barthes.
 Broomberg and Chanarin employ both here.
 War Primer 2 reminds us that we continue to need images, but we also need to keep looking behind and beyond them.

-This is an edited version of the text that appears in modified version of the text that appears in the ebook version of War Primer 2: http://mappeditions.com/publications/war-primer-2
+This is an edited version of the text that appears the ebook version of War Primer 2: http://mappeditions.com/publications/war-primer-2